Adaptable. Light on its feet. That's what a small business is able to be.

 When the stay at home orders were initiated, like so many others, I wanted to do something productive that might help reduce the spread and help people.
 My friends provided me with a hospital mask to dissect and some valuable advice, when it came to design and fit.
 They said being able to tie the mask gave a more snug and more comfortable fit, and ties that were stretchy would be even better.

 Next, we needed to get our hands on high quality cotton fabric.
 By the end of March, I was texting with a local fabric warehouse, Nick Of Time.
 Marc was eager to help, and even donated our first run of fabrics to help get the project started.
-100% tight weave cotton, available in dozens of colors and prints, was in stock.
+The tight-weave all-cotton fabric, available in dozens of colors and prints, was in stock.
 Since Nick of Time was just down the street, I was able to pick up in person as soon as Marc was able to obtain a waiver to let him into his building to meet the growing demand for cotton fabric from around the country.

 After hand-cutting a few dozen straps from my own stock of stretchy performance fabrics, my hands ached.
 But I knew who to call next.
 Key Binding was another local shop that had come through for me over many years.
 Steve took all my long rolls of 60" stretchy fabric and sliced them into dozens of small rolls to be able to quickly assemble the ties.
 He left the rolls in boxes.
 The community was coming together.
 Grateful for all the help, I left bags of masks outside the factory door for Steve's crew, and dropped off masks for Marc.